Downlink/test/Readme.md

   device.setGpio({mode:'input', pin:[11, 13, 15, 19]});

-  // Set GPIO inputs w/ a callback argument device.setGpio({mode:'input', pin:[11, 13, 15, 19]}, function(err, gpio){
+  // Set GPIO inputs w/ a callback argument device.setGpio({mode:'input', pin:[15, 19]}, function(err, gpio){
     if(err) return console.error('setGpio input error:', err.message);

     /*
+     * If there is no error, the callback will return a gpio object
-     * The callback returned gpio object includes a pin and a state property
+     * with a pin and a state property that you can use for additional
-     * for additional data processing/filtering
+     * data processing/filtering with a custom logic
+     *
      */
     console.log('pin', gpio.pin, 'state', gpio.state);
     // provide custom logic here